narrowspark/coding-standard/README.md

         use_from_tests: true
 ```

-Follow the links to check, how to configure some of the rules:
+Follow the links to check, how to configure the rules:
 - https://github.com/phpstan/phpstan-strict-rules
 - https://github.com/ekino/phpstan-banned-code